 - As for you, you're welcome to call Camp Fern (903) 935-5420 to visit with the cabin counselor to find out details of your camper's day.
 Another alternative is our daily news.
 Camp Fern's website www.campfern.com has a link on the main page to Bunk One where our daily news, pictures, etc. are located.
 We update you about life at Fern and you can order printed pictures from the company, BunkOne.com.
 Parents can e-mail campers, but it will be set up through BunkOne.com.
 Campers do not have the same option!

-- In our opinion the worst thing you can do for your camper is to offer to pick them up before camp is over.
-This sets them up for failure and think of the feeling of accomplishment they will have when they have made it through the session on their own.
+- In our opinion, the worst thing you can do for your camper is to offer to pick them up before camp is over.
+This sets them up for failure, and justthink of the feeling of accomplishment they will have when they have made it through the session on their own.

-- Dr. Christopher Thurber has a DVD/CD set called The Secret Ingredient of Summer Camp Success which can be purchased through ACAcamps.org which deals with homesickness.
+- Dr. Christopher Thurber has a DVD/CD set called The Secret Ingredient of Summer Camp Success which can be purchased through ACAcamps.org, and deals with homesickness.